 Application of visible, ultraviolet and Infrared spectroscopy in organic molecules.
-Application of electronic spectroscopy and Woodward rules for calculating λ max of conjugated dienes.
+Application of electronic spectroscopy and Woodward rules for calculating λ max of conjugated dienes and α , β - unsaturated compounds.

 Infrared radiation and types of molecular vibrations, functional group and finger print region.
-IR spectra of alkanes, alkenes and simple alcohols (inter and intra-molecular hydrogen bonding), aldehydes, ketones, carboxylic acids.
+IR spectra of alkanes, alkenes and simple alcohols (inter and intramolecular hydrogen bonding), aldehydes, ketones, carboxylic acids.